U.S. IMMIGRATION & CITIZENSHIP

 What are your rates and fees?

 We normally charge a flat fee for legal representation, counseling and advice.
-The total fee depends on the complexity of your case, the scope of the matter, the urgency of your matter, and the depth and breadth of guidance you need.
-With flat fees, you basically pay for the firm’s expertise and work product, and the value you receive, regardless of how much time we spend on your case.
+The total fee depends on the complexity of your case, the scope of service, the desired or required turnaround time, and the depth and breadth of guidance you need.
+With flat fees, you pay for the firm’s expertise and work product, and the value and benefits you receive, regardless of how much time we spend on your case.

-Hourly rates are also an option, especially when your case involves limited representation.
+Hourly rates are sometimes an option, especially when your case involves limited representation.
 For more information, see Options.